-How to Start a Business (Part 2)
+How to Start a Business, part three

 In this article, you will learn how to identify your vision and how your core values fit into this vision and influence the business you're creating.

 Uncover Your Vision for Your Business

 What is a vision?
 It's your ideal picture of the future you want to create for yourself, including your family and business.
 Your purpose and vision are unique to you.
 Often, your vision will depict the materialization of your "big why."